tiedl25/fp/readme.md

 To develop and test the programm currently the FINTAB example dataset is used.
+To analyse and extract certain objects from the pdfs the pdfplumber python package is used

 ### Progress